Certified Africa| Travel Africa Simplified

 A note from the Certified Africa family:

-This is what we've been building toward—a unified Africa where the diaspora can come home, not just as visitors, but as family, as citizens, as owners of the future we're creating together.
+Whether your ceremony is March 5th, later this year, or next, this is what we've been building toward: a unified Africa where the diaspora can come home, not just as visitors, but as family, as citizens, as owners of the future we're creating together.

 Key Dates & Deadlines Summary